 - c) Explain what this means. - d) Solve for Y_t . - e) Find the income multiplier with respect to a change in G{t-1} and ε_t , respectively. - f) Compare the result under e) with that under b).
-Comment.

-VII.3 Consider arbitrage between equity shares and a riskless asset paying the constant rate of return r > 0.
+Comment. - g) Briefly, evaluate the model from a "modern" point of view. - VII.3 Consider arbitrage between equity shares and a riskless asset paying the constant rate of return r > 0.
 Let p_t denote the price at the beginning of period t of a share that at the end of period t yields the dividend d_t .
-As seen from period t there is uncertainty about p{t+i} and d{t+i} for i = 1, 2, ...
-Suppose agents have rational expectations and care only about expected return (risk neutrality).

-a) Write down the no-arbitrage condition.
+As seen from period t there is uncertainty about p{t+i} and d{t+i} for $i = 1, 2, \ldots$ Suppose agents have rational expectations and care only about expected return (risk neutrality). - a) Write down the no-arbitrage condition.